-Or visit counter culture icon Sandor Ellix Katz author of Wild Fermentation for more inspiration and recipes.
+Or visit counter-culture icon Sandor Ellix Katz, author of Wild Fermentation for more inspiration and recipes.

 DIY Make your own kefir.
-All you need is to obtain kefir culture.
+All you need is to obtain a kefir culture.
 Start by placing this culture starter in a clean glass jar and filling 2/3 full with milk.
-Depending on temperature and your taste preferences kefir will take between 12-48 hours to ferment.
+Depending on the temperature and your taste preferences, kefir will take between 12-48 hours to ferment.
 The kefir also will ferment faster in warmer temperatures.
 You can later add fruits and different flavors to your liking after your kefir is done fermenting.

 Tempeh is delicious sliced, cubed or crumbled and then pan-fried in coconut oil.
 It’s delicious added to stews or over veggies and rice.